jmontleon/pixelbook-fedora/README.md

 - `sudo dnf -y install pixelbook-udev pixelbook-scripts` if you haven't already
 - `sudo dnf -y update kernel` to get a pixelbook kernel with the sensor modules enabled.
 - `sudo systemctl enable acpid`
-- reboot
 - Gnome handles orientation automatically.
-For others a script `pixelbook-display-orientation` is available in the `pixelbook-scripts` package that can be set to autostart.
+For others a script `pixelbook-display-orientation` is available in the `pixelbook-scripts` package that can be set to start at login.
 - The touchpad is not currently turning off automatically as it should, but we can monitor tablet mode with acpid and do it ourselves.
 - Set up a `/usr/bin/pixelbook-disable-tablet-touchpad` to run automatically at login.
+This is required for Gnome as well.
+- reboot

 ### Capslock
 To use the Search key as a Capslock: